-For the 2022 Plan, the traffic analysis for major SR-91 capacity projects used the Caliper TransModeler software model and traffic data calibrated to reflect existing traffic patterns of 2019 as described in the prior section.
+For the 2025 Plan, the traffic analysis for major SR-91 projects used the TransModeler model calibrated and validated to reflect existing traffic patterns of 2022 as described in the prior section.
 This traffic simulation model provides a better depiction of actual travel delays experienced by motorists compared to traditional travel demand models.
 The model can be used to analyze freeway bottlenecks sometimes neglected in traditional travel demand models.

 This approach is especially important given high SR-91 traffic volumes and the potential for relatively few vehicles to significantly slow down traffic.
 For example, a minor freeway merging area can cause many vehicles to slow, cascading delay through the traffic stream, and rapidly decreasing both speed and volume for major segments of the freeway.
-The metrics reported in the

-from the beginning to the end of the study corridor and vehicle hours of delay experienced on study corridor, which both focus on operations for vehicles on SR-91.
+The metrics reported in the Plan include travel time from the beginning to the end of the study corridor and vehicle hours of delay experienced on the study corridor, which both focus on operations for vehicles on SR-91.

 A third metric includes vehicles served by the system in the study corridor and takes into consideration vehicles on ramps and freeways that feed into or are fed by SR-91 in the study area.
-In addition to the existing year 2019 analysis, two future years of 2030 and 2045 were analyzed and include capacity enhancing projects that are scheduled to be completed by the respective year.
-The operations analysis quantified travel time savings for WB morning and EB afternoon conditions for the following major capacity enhancing projects:
+In addition to the existing year 2022 analysis, two future years of 2030 and 2045 were analyzed and include the SR-91 projects that are scheduled to be completed by the respective year.
+The operations analysis quantified travel time savings for WB morning and EB afternoon conditions for the following major improvements projects: